MicrosoftDocs/microsoft-365-community/Community/content-type-propagation.md

 The process of creating a new Content type for a site or Teams is similar to the steps for the Content type gallery, just simplier.
 Content types created in the site will be available for all Document libraries in the current site and sub-sites.

-In your site navigate to **Site Settings |  Site content types | Create content type**, and if you are creating a content type for Teams, then you need to first navigate to the *Teams SharePoint site*.
+In your site, navigate to **Site Settings |  Site content types | Create content type**, and if you are creating a content type for Teams, then you need to first navigate to the *Teams SharePoint site*.

 ![site content type gallery](media/content-type-propagation/ct13.png)

-For Site Content types, you can use a file saved in the current site as a template, all you need is the path to the file.
+For Site Content types, you can use a file saved in the current site as a document template- all you need is the path to the file.
 Adding the content type to the document library is the same as above steps.

 ![site content type advanced settings](media/content-type-propagation/ct14.png)